TUIlmenauAMS/AmateurRadioPrograms/README.md

 - qth_locator_distance_city.py takes as input the own QTH locator and a received QTH locator, and displays the distance in Kilometer, and the nearest big city larger 100k inhabitants and larger 1M inhabitants, for georgraphic context.
 It uses the csv file 'large_cities.csv'.

-These programs where made with the help of ChatGPT.
+These programs where made with the help of ChatGPT and then refined.

 Many greetings,
   Gerald, DL5BBN